marcantoinec/marcantoinec/README.md

 - 👋 Hi, I’m @marcantoinec
 - 👀 I’m interested in operations research
-- 🌱 I’m currently learning data science (efficiently manage and visaulize data)
-- 💞️ I’m looking to collaborate on different logistics projects ranging from transportation to scheduling
 - 📫 How to reach me marcantoine.coindreau@gmail.com

 <!---